bcgov/entity/.github/ISSUE_TEMPLATE/DoD - Entity.md

 - [ ] Open an issue to remove feature flags created

 - [ ] Test coverage acceptable by Product Owner (functional & load testing)
-- [ ] Product Owner accepts the work as being completed, ensures it's tagged to a release and closes the Story (move it from 'Done' to 'Closed')
+- [ ] Product Owner accepts the work as being completed, ensures it's tagged to a release (and the PI release) and closes the Story (move it from 'Done' to 'Closed')